ambertav/ctc-simulator/docs/scheduler.md

 For details about the generated schedule files, see the [data folder documentation](data/DATA.md)

 ## Responsibilities
-- Determines a bidirectional schedule (`Direction::UPTOWN` and `Direction::DOWNTOWN`) for a given path
+- Determines a bidirectional schedule for a given path
 - Writes the schedule out to a CSV file for use in the simulation loop by `Dispatch`

 ## Methods